PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

 - **Application launch time**: under 2 seconds on a typical test machine.
 - **UI responsiveness**: under 100 ms for button interactions and 200 ms for menu transitions.
 - **Simulation behavior**: runs without freezing or crashing during battle processing.
-- **Database operations**: retrieving, updating, and deleting battle templates must complete under 500 ms from the user’s point of view.
+- **Database operations**: retrieving, updating, and deleting battle templates must be completed under 500 ms from the user’s point of view.
 - The app must remain usable even when other standard software (browser, text editor, etc.) is running in the background.

 #### **Compatibility Requirements**